alexklibisz/elastik-nearest-neighbors/elasticsearch-aknn/README.md

 - Enforce an explicit mapping for new Aknn models stored in Elasticsearch.
 For example, the continuous hyperplanes should not be indexed.
 - Enforce an explicit mapping for new vector documents stored in Elasticsearch.
 For example, the continuous vectors should not be indexed.
 - Cache the Aknn model by its URI, so that it doesn't have to be requested and deserialized for every new batch of documents.
 Perhaps add a `bust_cache` flag to the `_aknn_index` endpoint which would force the server to re-GET the Aknn model document.
+- Error check the indexing to prevent silent failures.
+For example, I tried to create a document with a non-lowercase index; Elasticsearch failed to index the document, but it still returned 200.